deis/deis/docs/gettingstarted/concepts.rst

 The :ref:`Controller` includes a `Gitosis Server`_ that receives incoming git push requests over SSH and builds applications inside ephemeral Docker containers.
-Tarballs of the /app directory are extracted into a :ref:`slug` and exposed on the Controller using an Nginx static file server.
+Tarballs of the /app directory are extracted into a slug and exposed on the Controller using an Nginx static file server.
 The slug is later downloaded by the runtime layer and bind-mounted into a Docker container for execution.